gaois/documental/docs/software/documental/deployment.en.md

 As regards subsequent deployments:

 - If only the documentation has been updated (i.e. no application code has changed) you only need to deploy the `docs` folder.
-- If you install or update any Node.js modules you will need to redeploy the `node_modules` directory.
+- If you install or update any Node.js modules, you will need to redeploy the `node_modules` directory.
 - Because Sapper uses a robust internal versioning system for application code, it is safe to merge subsequent deployments into the `__sapper__/build` folder as opposed to overwriting the folder.
 This also prevents users who are currently connected to the website from experiencing errors.

 ### Deploying to IIS with iisnode